wanderview/node-pcap-dgram/README.md

     address wil be emitted via the `'message'` event.
 If not provided then the port will be automatically set to the port used on the first UDP packet sent to the address.
+  * `netmask` {String} An IPv4 netmask to use when pretending to be the configured `address`.
+This mainly determines if packets sent to subnet specific broadcast addresses, like `'192.168.1.255'`, will be delivered.
+    Defaults to `'255.255.255.255'` meaning only unicast and full broadcast will packets will be delivered.

 ### Event 'output'